cloudamqp/java-amqp-example/README.md

 Some applications can benifit from splitting logic into multiple components:

 1. A web component that is consumed by the end-user
-2. A non-web component or background process to supplement the web component.
+2. One or more non-web components or background processes to supplement the web component.

-The non-web component of your application can be executed in three different contexts within Heroku:
+A non-web component of your application can be executed in three different contexts within Heroku:

 1. A long running application called a [Worker](http://devcenter.heroku.com/articles/process-model#mapping_the_unix_process_model_to_web_apps), that is waiting on events (either on a database or from a message queue)
 2. A scheduled Java application that is invoked through the [Heroku Scheduler](http://addons.heroku.com/scheduler)